Ngā-momo-mahi | Careers

 Steering young people down a healthy path is the role of Kaitiaki Taiohi Markham Grey. more

 Aroha Nuku knows how to take a tackle and training on the rugby pitch has helped prepare her for a job at Youth Service (YS) in South Taranaki. more

 Tui Ora Family Health

-Dr Gal Carmi is the clinical director at Tui Ora, in a newly-created role. more
+Dr Gal Carmi is the clinical director at Tui Ora, working as both a GP and as part of the executive leadership team. more

 Anne Russell has a challenging job working with challenging youth.
 “It’s full on,” says the youth worker.
 “I love it though.
 Basically my job is about finding out what our youth need to help them ... more

 Needs Assessment and Service Co-ordination Service

 A decade working in social services and health in New Zealand has given Cristina huge empathy for the people she helps. more